Marketingblatt - Marketing Blog

 The first point of reference is usually process optimisation.
 Through analyses and improvements of the sales processes, weak points such as bottlenecks can be discovered and eliminated.
 In addition, comprehensive analyses can reveal optimisation potential for workflows in order to make them more efficient.
 For example, the introduction of automated tools to reduce manual tasks can represent a significant optimisation.

 Furthermore, sales strategies should be continuously reviewed and, if necessary, adapted to better meet the needs and expectations of (potential) customers.
-For example, a segmentation of the market, a change in pricing or an adjusted positioning of the company could be an optimisation of the sales strategy.
+For example, a marketing-segmentation of the market, a change in pricing or an adjusted positioning of the company could be an optimisation of the sales strategy.

 In addition, the sales staff, data analyses, smart technologies and tools as well as adequate performance measurement and evaluation can hold optimisation potential for companies in the sales area.